Pujols HR, Angels top Texas 6-0; benches clear at end

 Rangers: RHP Tim Lincecum (blister) gave up one unearned run in two innings during a rehab assignment at Triple-A Round Rock on Thursday.
 Lincecum’s stint on the 60-day disabled list will end Tuesday, at which point the Rangers will have to activate or release the two-time Cy Young Award winner.

-Angels: 2B Zack Cozart will undergo an MRI after missing his third straight games because of tightness in his left forearm. .
-Shohei Ohtani, who went 1 for 3 with a double, could make his next start as a pitcher on Wednesday.
-“That’s the date we have penciled, but we can adjust,” manager Mike Scioscia said.
+Angels: 2B Zack Cozart underwent an MRI after missing his third straight games because of tightness in his left forearm.
+Scioscia did not know the result of the scan, but said Cozart was feeling better and did not expect him to go on the disabled list. … Shohei Ohtani, who went 1 for 3 with a double, could make his next start as a pitcher on Wednesday. ”That’s the date we have penciled, but we can adjust,” Scioscia said.

 UP NEXT